Kristin Boggs: Ohio House of Representatives

 In 2015, Representative Michael Stinziano won election to the Columbus City Council and resigned from his seat.
 The Ohio Democratic House Caucus chose Boggs from a number of candidates to replace him, and she was appointed to finish out his term on January 26, 2016.

 Boggs was elected to her first term in November 2016.
 She defeated Republican and Green Party opponents by obtaining more than 66% of the vote.

+Ohio Court of Appeals

+In 2022, Boggs was elected as a judge on the 10th district of the Ohio Court of Appeals.
+In 2023, she began serving.